service-design-tools/sdt-website/_tutorials/how-to-deal-with-data-management-and-protection-during-a-project.md

       by UK Government Digital Service;

-      \- Understand the service ecosystem with all the actors involved in the process to clarify the different roles and responsibilities of each actor in data collection and processing and data privacy protection.
+      \-Understand the service ecosystem with all the actors involved in the process to clarify the different roles and responsibilities of each actor in data collection and processing and data privacy protection.
 System maps can help doing the job.

-      \- Check you have considered (or will consider) all the data-related critical aspects throughout the different phases of data management by building a checklist or opting for something like the [Digital security and Privacy Protection UX Checklist](https://docs.google.com/presentation/d/1snDclSxKsyfUlqIH7HBWv9rdT6gIRPHqAuhaUjFZCoU/edit#slide=id.p)
+      \-Check you have considered (or will consider) all the data-related critical aspects throughout the different phases of data management by building a checklist or opting for something like the [Digital security and Privacy Protection UX Checklist](https://docs.google.com/presentation/d/1snDclSxKsyfUlqIH7HBWv9rdT6gIRPHqAuhaUjFZCoU/edit#slide=id.p)
   - title: Identify the type of data you need
     description: >-
       Once the purpose for data collection is clear and shared within the team,